A reviews round-up for The Wind In The Willows at the London Palladium.

 “This tale is all about speed and yet this underpowered musical just never really takes off.
 Poop, poop?
 More like pfffft, pfffft” “As I was leaving the theatre, I heard the woman behind me describing this musical as sweet.
 “And I loved the hedgehogs!” she cried.
 But just as one swallow does not make a summer, neither does “sweet” make a musical to remember, at least not for very long.
 This will not do, at least for me, and surely not for Mole and Ratty either, for Kenneth Grahame’s bucolic tale deserves better.”
 “This is the latest endeavour from the winning team of Julian Fellowes (script), George Stiles (music) and Anthony Drewe (lyrics).
 They have collaborated, to great success, on Mary Poppins and Half a Sixpence.
 But this offering, as pleasant as it is, is not in the same league.”
 Ann Treneman, Sunday Times

 "Rufus Hound brings all his raffish bluster to the role, the epitome of a tweedy, boyish country gent.
 He’s brilliantly larger than life, with more than a glint of mischief in his wide grin as he prances and preens in shades of luminous green.
 He’s easily the best thing about this show" "in its clean aesthetic, in its inoffensive, almost humourless book, in its unenlightening songs, the whole production feels a world away from anything remotely pastoral and, as a consequence, it’s all rather bland."
 Tim Bano, The Stage

 Written by: WestEndTheatre

-Tags: London Palladium, review round-up, Rufus Hound, The Wind In The Willows
+Tags: London Palladium, review round-up, reviews round-up, Rufus Hound, The Wind In The Willows